SATYRINAE , NYMPHALIDAE , PAPILIONOIDEA

 The pupa is green and angular, with a vague brown dorsal stripe along the abdomen.
 It is hung by a cremaster from a convenient stem.

 The adult butterflies have a wingspan of about 3 cms.
 They are brown with a large orange comma-shaped mark ending in an eyespot on each hindwing.
 The undersides are similar to the upper surfaces only paler, and the hindwings have two eyespots each.
-There have been times when we have seen Hypocysta pseudirius, Hypocysta metirius, and Hypocysta adiante flying together.
+There have been times when Hypocysta pseudirius, Hypocysta metirius, and Hypocysta adiante have been seen flying together.
 They are very difficult to tell apart in flight

 The species is found in

 Further reading :